minjee-kim/ab-testing/README.md

 # A/B Testing
-The goal of this mini project is to learn how to carry out an A/B testing.
+The goal of this mini project is to learn how to carry out an A/B testing. <br>
 My personal notes on related concepts and methods are available in "notes.md".

 ### Overview